nf-core/smrnaseq/README.md

 CONTROL_REP1,AEG588A1_S1_L002_001.fastq.gz
 ```

-Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Each row represents a fastq file (single-end).

 -->